TM312/mllrs.io/content/articles/aws-transcribe.md

     ```

     We can now run the function to start the transcription.
-We can us a for loop to retrieve the yielded status updates.
+We use a for loop to retrieve regular status updates that are yielded from within the function.

     ```py
     from datetime import datetime